CodeAndThink/Sample-Flutter-Todo-App/README.md

 ## How to dev

-type this command in terminal
+Type this command in terminal

 ```sh
   - chmod +x runner.sh
   - ./runner.sh
 ```

-or
+Or

 ```sh
   flutter pub get